 Are you or someone you know facing criminal charges for indecent exposure in Phoenix, AZ?
 An experienced, local attorney who knows the laws, the local court systems, and how to successfully navigate misdemeanor or felony charges can help you protect your future.

-Contacting a lawyer quickly after an arrest gives your attorney the best chance of locating evidence and key witnesses.
+Contacting a criminal defense lawyer quickly after an arrest gives your attorney the best chance of locating evidence and key witnesses.
 It also gives you the best chance of stopping the progression of the case before it gets going, by getting charges dismissed.
 The best outcome of a case is getting a charge dismissed prior to a plea or trial.
 Some possible grounds for dismissal include:

 A criminal conviction for indecent exposure can have a serious impact on your life, reputation, and future.
 However, as we often tell people, “an arrest is not a conviction.”

 A criminal charge does not mean you will be convicted.
 You have options, choices, and decisions to make regarding how your case will be handled.
 One of the first, best choices you can make following an arrest is contacting a knowledgeable and reputable Phoenix sex crimes lawyer at Orent Law Offices.

 Attorney Craig Orent has more than 30 years of experience helping people facing criminal charges in Arizona.
 He has been recognized as a Certified Criminal Law Specialist by the Arizona State Bar, a unique designation reserved for those who have demonstrated integrity, professionalism, and a high degree of competence in their specialty.